NIKSHITHPOOJARY/clearquoteTask/README.md

 ## Usage

-To use the automation script, make sure all dependencies are installed and the `wdio.conf.js` file is properly configured.
+To use the automation script, make sure all dependencies are installed and the `wdio.conf.js` file is properly configured

 ## Running Tests